salabim/simply_black/README.md

 Why MySimpleGUI?
 ----------------
-This application could be realized in PySimpleGUI as well, but I think this is a nice application to demonstrate some of the features of MySimpleGUI, particularly attribute notation, easy setting functionality and ansi colour support.
+This application could be realized in PySimpleGUI as well, but I think this is a nice application to demonstrate some of the features of MySimpleGUI, particularly attribute notation, easy global setting functionality (including context manager) and ansi colour support.
 On top of that MySimpleGUI features better exception handling, that can help to debug.

 More information on MySimpleGUI can be found at https://github.com/salabim/MySimpleGUI.